 If during a cruise a guest reaches a birthday that will change their adherence to our alcohol policy, they may visit the Guest Services Desk on that day and on showing their passport as proof of age.
 Their records will be updated to allow them to purchase and consume alcohol, as long as the other requirements of our alcohol policy are met.

-Please note: Due to Spanish regulations, we are not permitted to sell alcohol or cigarettes onboard in the duty free shops on selected sailings which depart from Spain.
+Please note: Due to Spanish regulations, we are not permitted to sell alcohol or cigarettes onboard in the duty-free shops on selected cruises which depart from Spain.
 Restrictions apply and this policy is subject to change without notice.
 Please contact your travel agent or our Reservation Centre for details.